 After my conversation with my wife, I got dressed, grabbed my iPad and googled the phrase “Is it better to weigh yourself daily or once a week?”

-For example, a June 17 article in Science Daily was headlined “Weighing yourself daily can tip the scales in your favor”.
-However, an article, also from Science Daily listed immediately below and written just six months earlier, proclaimed “Weigh-in just once a week or you’ll gain weight”.
+For example, an article in Science Daily was headlined “Weighing yourself daily can tip the scales in your favor.”
+However, an article, also from Science Daily, listed immediately below and written just six months earlier, proclaimed “Weigh-in just once a week or you’ll gain weight.”

 Since I was now determined to find out the correct answer to this apparent weigh-in controversy, I quickly came to realize that a good portion of my morning would be devoted to research.